The Practical Application of Marketing Psychology in E-Commerce

-Marketing psychology refers to this principle as social proof.
+This marketing psychology principle is known as social proof.
 It says that to decide what is correct, people look to others to see what they think is right.
-The more you see others do something, the more you perceive it as correct behavior, because your brain judges that they might know more about the situation.
+The more you see others do something, the more you perceive it as correct behavior because your brain judges that they might know more about the situation.

-In Fresh Electronics' case, the more positive reviews you read, the likelier you are to trust the e-shop with your purchase.
+In Fresh Electronics' case, the more positive reviews you read from other website visitors, the likelier you are to trust the e-shop with your purchase.

 Applying Marketing Psychology to the Category Page (Part 1)

 You’ve decided Fresh Electronics is trustworthy, so now it’s time to look through its offers.
-As you’re browsing through its products and categories, you might not realize it but these too have been deliberately organized to influence your decision-making process.
+As you’re browsing through its products and categories, you might not realize that these too have been deliberately organized to influence your decision-making process.